imqueue/imqueue.com/tutorial/user-service.md

 let's keep it for your home-work, or you can simply refer the [source code](https://github.com/imqueue-sandbox/user) available on GitHub.

-Go to next chapter - [Creating Auth Service](/tutorial/auth-service).
+Go to next chapter - [Creating Auth Service.
+Inter-Service Communication](/tutorial/auth-service).